JmpsWork/popfile-maker/docs.md

 * ``bot_amount`` - Amount of total groups each wavespawn will have for the entirety of a wave.
 * ``bot_types`` - Amount of wavespawns each subwave will have for the entirety of a wave.
 * ``custom_only`` - The program will exclusively create new tfbots instead of opting to use ones found inside its templates.
+* ``support_allowed`` - Allows the usage of support bots with objectives, such as snipers, spies and engineers.

 ## config_map.json